-Goodwill impairment charges reported during the six months ended June 30, 2018 represented an adjustment recorded during the measurement period to reduce tax refund receivable acquired in connection with the Mergers.
-The adjustment to reduce tax refund receivable resulted in a corresponding increase in goodwill which was determined to be fully impaired during the year ended December 31, 2017.
+Goodwill impairment charges reported during the nine months ended September 30, 2018 represented an adjustment recorded during the measurement period to reduce the tax refund receivable acquired in connection with the Mergers.
+The adjustment to reduce the tax refund receivable resulted in a corresponding increase in goodwill which was determined to be fully impaired during the year ended December 31, 2017.